 TCP is supported by evidence from a rigorous evaluation conducted by UVA, published in the journal Development and Psychopathology.
 The study, based on a sample of 610 high school youth, showed that TCP participation resulted in significant improvements in peer relationships, academic engagement, and use of social support to cope with stress, as well as lower levels of depressive symptoms.
 Read the full study here.

-Since 2016, Wyman has delivered TCP to 353 teens across four school districts in St. Louis, MO.
-In 2019-2020, five partner organizations across the country piloted the program with youth in their communities.
-In 2020, TCP launched nationally as a fully replicable, evidence-based program.
+Since 2016, Wyman has delivered TCP to 353 teens in the St. Louis area.
+In 2019-2020, five partner organizations piloted the program with 86 youth in their communities.
+Between 2021-2023, we anticipate over 400 youth will be served in Missouri.
+This expansion of TCP is made possible by a grant from the Missouri Foundation for Health.

 Interested in replicating TCP?
 Visit our National Network’s website to learn more.